CustomX: Unified Character, Action, and Scene Customization in Video World Models: More Implementation Details

-\textbf{More Training Details.} The model is initialized from the pre-trained weights of HunyuanCustom~\cite{hu2025hunyuancustom}, a subject-conditioned variant of HunyuanVideo~\cite{kong2024hunyuanvideo}.
-Core components—including the LLaVA encoder, the scene-condition projector, and the MMDiT~\cite{peebles2023dit, esser2024mmdit} backbone—are kept frozen.
-Trainable parameters are introduced by injecting LoRA modules~\cite{hu2022lora} (rank 64) into the attention query, key, value, and projection matrices, as well as into the fully connected layers.
+The model is initialized from the pre-trained weights of HunyuanCustom~\cite{hu2025hunyuancustom}, a multi-modal subject-driven variant of HunyuanVideo~\cite{kong2024hunyuanvideo}.
+Core components, which include the LLaVA encoder, the scene-condition projector, and the MMDiT \cite{peebles2023dit, esser2024mmdit} backbone, are kept frozen.
+Trainable parameters are introduced by injecting LoRA modules~\cite{hu2022lora} with a rank of 64 into the attention query, key, value, and projection matrices, as well as into the fully connected layers.
 We optimize the model using AdamW~\cite{loshchilov2017adamw} with a learning rate of 1e-4 and 500 warm-up steps.
 The scene condition is randomly dropped with a probability of 0.3, encouraging the model to rely more heavily on text and multi-view character references.

 Our model supports two generation modes: (1) First-clip generation.
 The model generates 93 frames, corresponding to 24 video latents (because the VAE encoder temporally downsamples a video of $N$ frames into $(N-1)/4+1$ video latents).
 In this setting, no preceding clip is provided.
 (2) Auto-regressive clip generation.
 When previous clips already exist, the model conditions on the last 33 frames (9 video latents) of the preceding clip and generates 96 new frames (24 video latents).